JakeHartnell/Grow.js/README.md

 ```

 # Developing
-Eventually we'll be making libraries for other languages, but for now we're starting with Javascript.
+Eventually we'll be making libraries for other languages (not everything can or should run a highlevel language like Javascript).

-Code will eventually be ported to ES6, anyone who wants to help re-write and test things, please open a PR.
+Code will soon be ported to ES6 (a good excuse to rewrite the code), anyone who wants to help re-write and test things, please open a PR.

 ```bash
 git clone https://github.com/CommonGarden/grow.js